 - T-peel rivets, or T-style rivets, are set using a tri-fold or quad-fold peel on the blind side.
 They have exceptional pull properties and provide high tensile and shear strength.
 They also can be used to set plastics, rubber, wood, and laminates.

 Bay Supply also carries a full line of rivet nuts, rivet nut inserts, closed-end rivets, and pop rivets for aviation manufacturing and repairs, locomotive and railroad manufacturing, and other transportation applications.

 In aviation, solid rivets are usually preferred for applications where full load transfer is a concern, such as hinges, landing gear, and wing attachment fittings, or where a fluid-tight seal is required.
 Blind rivets are very useful for other aspects of aviation manufacturing, such as installation of cabin components and non-load-bearing parts.
 Pop fasteners have sufficient strength, are easy to install, and can handle drastic temperature changes without weakening.
 Coil thread inserts are used to create high-strength threads in low-strength materials.

 What makes blind rivets so attractive for aviation and transportation applications is their resilience and their resistance to constant vibration.
-Blind rivets have been demonstrated to be more durable and safer than conventional rivets.
-They also are ideal for making repairs that will last.
+Blind rivets have proven to be more durable and safer than conventional rivets.
+They are also ideal for making repairs that will last.

 Pop Rivets for Electronics and Appliances